 ADA Compliant Doors:

-To ensure you have ADA compliant doors and are accessible to everyone, you need to follow some key guidelines.
+To ensure you have ADA-compliant doors and are accessible to everyone, you need to follow some key guidelines.

 At least one door for each accessible room or entrance must meet these ADA standards.
 Measure the clear width from the stop, where the door rests when it’s closed, to the door’s face when it’s open at a 90-degree angle.
 For sliding or folding doors, measure to the edge.
 Make sure nothing sticks into this clear width below 34 inches.